A-Slimani/ufc-data-project/README.md

     - Gender
 - change from sqlalchemy to raw sql
 - Find ways to remove rendundant information
-    - Change columns (weight, stance) to an enum
+    - Change columns (weight, stance, method) to an enum
 - Update the dates of the dags to reflect after an event has been finished
     - e.g. Run on sunday evenings after ufc events are finished
 - Fix the error output when it finds an existing record